0xshariq/my-own-programming-language/README.md

+# This is only for learning purposes, how the programming languages works

-# My Own Programming Language
+## My Own Programming Language

 This repository contains a tiny toy programming language with Hindi-like keywords (for learning).
 Source files use the extension `.shar` by convention in this project, but any file name works.